 In respect of using external equipment in TSU supported classrooms, please note the following:

 - Users are always welcome to bring audiovisual equipment and /or laptop computer into classrooms as needed.
 During class time, TSU technicians are available for operational assistance but cannot be responsible for moving, installing, repairing or maintaining external equipment.

 - By giving sufficient time and appropriate notice, a TSU technician can meet with the user to provide consulting and help testing of any external equipment and connection to the installed facility in the classroom.
 In order to ensure the facility and connection can be used smoothly and properly, we highly recommend testing any external equipment before class starts.

 - TSU cannot provide adapters, cables, or power chargers for external equipment.
-For using any equipment or device with a special and/or non-standard adapter, cable, or connector, such as an iPad, please make sure to have the proper connection tool to connect the equipment to one of the standard AV ports provided on the lectern Input Panel.
+For using any equipment or device with a special and/or non-standard adapter, cable, or connector, such as an iPad, please make sure there is proper connection tool to connect the equipment to one of the standard AV ports provided on the lectern input panel.
 For battery powered device, electrical outlets for AC adapters are available at the lectern.

 - List of rooms supported by ITO

 - List of Standard Audiovisual and Computing Equipment Provision in the Rooms

 - How to install software for Sharp interactive whiteboard on Windows 7?

 For ad-hoc classes and events outside of normal hours, ITO may provide services and support with charge.